Ilaria125/Ilaria125/README.md

 🔭 I’ve recently completed my Master’s in Data Science at the University of Barcelona.
 🌱 I have a background in Statistics and a passion for using data to solve real-world problems.
-👯 I’m open to collaborations on data science, ML, NLP, and healthcare analytics projects.
-📫 How to reach me: [ilaria2.curzi]
+📫 How to reach me: [ilaria2.curzi@gmail.com]
-⚡ Fun fact: I love hiking and exploring hidden beaches around Barcelona.
+⚡ Fun fact: Always searching for quiet beaches and new seaside places to discover.

 🚀 **Explore my [GitHub Portfolio](https://github.com/Ilaria125/Data-Science-Portfolio)** to see the projects I completed during my MSc in Data Science!